FabricMC/community/CODE_OF_CONDUCT.md

 # Scope

 This Code of Conduct applies to all spaces managed by Fabric.
 This includes, but is not limited to: the Discord server, our repositories on GitHub and any potential meet-ups.
-In addition, violations of this code outside these spaces may affect a person's ability to participate within them.
+In addition, non-minor violations of this code outside these spaces may affect a person's ability to participate within them.

 The Fabric Code of Conduct applies equally to all members of the community, including staff.